Photonics Laboratory Job Opportunities

 Studiengänge Photonik-Master (POM), Mikro- und Nanotechnik-Master (MNM), Physikalischen Technik (PHB), Mechatronik/Feinwerktechnik-Master (MFM oder MFB), oder ähnlich

-Topic: Characterization of high-resolution fiber optic hydrogen sensors based on palladium-coated phase-shifted fiber Bragg gratings and Fabry-Perot cavities
+Topic: High-resolution fiber optic hydrogen sensors based on palladium-gold-coated Fabry-Perot cavities

 Begin: immediately